Point Conception State Marine Reserve: Habitat and wildlife

-Point Conception SMR includes a major biogeographic boundary and is designed to protect key habitats including an upwelling zone, oil seeps, pinnacles, rocky reefs, kelp forest, deep rock, and harbor seal haulouts.
+Point Conception SMR includes a major biogeographic boundary and is designed to protect key habitats including an upwelling zone, oil seeps, pinnacles, rocky reefs, kelp forests, deep rock, and harbor seal haulouts.

 Recreation

 Wild and remote, Point Conception is bounded on the land side by private ranches and Vandenberg Air Force Base Access is almost exclusively restricted to seaward boat approach.
 Heavy local conditions include wind, surge and swell.
-The largest peacetime naval disaster occurred in 1923 off foggy and turbulent Pt.
-Conception when seven destroyers failed to negotiate the Point and were lost.
+The largest peacetime naval disaster occurred in 1923 off foggy and turbulent Point Conception when seven destroyers failed to negotiate the Point and were lost.

 The Point Conception SMR abuts the remotest and most pristine end of the Gaviota Coast, one of the last undeveloped stretches of coastline in the U.S. Dense kelp forest and a mix of cold and warm water marine species will delight the advanced diver.
 Numerous shipwrecks, many uncharted, also occur here.
 Remote surfing spots, low-tide beach hiking (beware private property including patrolled military area) and viewing of southern sea otters are also available.
 Longer range SCUBA dive operations may be available.

 Jalama Beach County Park is the nearest coastal access to the north with Gaviota State Park the closest coastal access to the south.

 Lompoc is the nearest town and has numerous eateries and modest outfitting services.

 Point Conception SMR prohibits the take of all living marine resources.
 California’s marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed.